NamitaShastri/StudyMate-Lite/README.md

 PORT is the port on which the backend server will run.

-Do not upload the .env file to GitHub.

-4. Installing Backend Dependencies
+## 4. Installing Backend Dependencies

 Open a terminal inside the project folder and run: